 - a.
-The following items are never allowed in school: - i. alcohol and Cigarettes, - ii. illegal Substances, - iii. dangerous Substances for example: Solvents, Lighters, Aerosol sprays, - iv. fireworks or Bangers, - v. illegal items for example: any form of weapon or knife. - vi. material which is racist, pornographic or likely to incite violence (including digital) - b.
+The following items are never allowed in school: - i.
+Alcohol, cigarettes, vapes - ii.
+Illegal substances, - iii.
+Dangerous substances for example: Solvents, Lighters, Aerosol sprays - iv.
+Fireworks or Bangers, - v.
+Illegal items for example: any form of weapon or knife. - vi. material which is racist, pornographic or likely to incite violence (including digital) - b.
 Such items will be confiscated and will not be returned.
 Such cases will always be referred to a member of the leadership group and students found in possession of such items are likely to be excluded.
 Serious cases will be reported to the school's police officer and may result in a referral to the In Year Fair Access Panel (IYFAP) for a move to another school, or a permanent exclusion.
 We may search students for such items. - c.
 The following items may be confiscated and not returned - vii. energy and fizzy drinks - viii. food that may have a bad impact on student behaviour - ix. items that may have a bad impact on student behaviour - x. food or other items sold by students for personal gain

-14. SEARCHING AND SCREENING
+15. SEARCHING AND SCREENING